 Is 6pm Too Early For A 9 Month Old Bedtime?

-No. A 6pm bedtime is not too early for a 9 month old.
+No. A 6pm bedtime is not too early for a 9 month old sleep schedule.

-However, if your 9 month old does go to bed at 6om, you need be prepared for them to wake by 6am the next day.
+However, if your baby does go to bed at 6pm, you need to be prepared for them to wake up by 6am the next day.

 REMEMBER: As with all sleep schedules they are only a guideline and an example of what your baby’s sleep might look like.
 Keeping an eye on the total amount of sleep in a 24-hour period is the most important element and will allow you to work out if your baby has had enough age-appropriate sleep.